khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 {!> ../../../docs_src/response_model/tutorial003_03.py!}
 ```

-This will also work because `RedirectResponse` is a subclass of `Response`, and FastAPI will automatically handle this simple case.
+This will also work because `RedirectResponse` is a subclass of `Response`, and ReadyAPI will automatically handle this simple case.

 ### Invalid Return Type Annotations

-But when you return some other arbitrary object that is not a valid Pydantic type (e.g. a database object) and you annotate it like that in the function, FastAPI will try to create a Pydantic response model from that type annotation, and will fail.
+But when you return some other arbitrary object that is not a valid Pydantic type (e.g. a database object) and you annotate it like that in the function, ReadyAPI will try to create a Pydantic response model from that type annotation, and will fail.

 The same would happen if you had something like a <abbr title='A union between multiple types means "any of these types".'>union</abbr> between different types where one or more of them are not valid Pydantic types, for example this would fail 💥: